 This baked chicken and dumplings casserole recipe reminds me of potluck dinners at church when I was a kid.

 These Instant Pot chicken and dumplings with canned biscuits remind me of my first apartment after college, when I longed for the comforts of home, but after a long commute home from work everyday, didn’t have time to make dumplings from scratch.

-I used to make these chicken and dumplings in the Crock Pot, but I have since converted them to be made in the pressure cooker–such a time saver!
+I used to make these chicken and dumplings in the Crock Pot, and I’ve also made stovetop chicken and biscuit dough dumplings, but I have since converted them to be made in the pressure cooker–such a time saver!